regulus33/PrivateVoid/README.md

 a) drill down into the children of the items gameobject and gran the Text items we need to inject text into and
 b) pull data from the PlayerData object and inject that into those Item Text boys.

+## Items!
+Adding and Using etc.
+This one is complicated and can certainly be improved but here's what we have so far.